 - 1/4 teaspoon ground black pepper

-Add the chopped carrots to a food processor.
-Pulse until finely chopped.
+- Add the chopped carrots to a food processor.
+Pulse until finely minced.
 Transfer to the mixing bowl with the cream cheese.

-Add the chopped green onions and ground black pepper to the bowl.
+- Toss in the chopped green onions and the ground black pepper to the bowl.
 Using a rubber spatula, combine all ingredients together.